billthefarmer/editor/README.md

 by double tapping or long touching on the text will be extended to enclosing delimiters (brackets, quotes) on the same text line.

+### Text size
+Text size may be changed from the menu or by pinch or expand gestures on the text.
+The response to gestures on large files may be slow or delayed.

 ### Unsaved file
 If you touch the new, back or open button, and the current file has been modified, you will be prompted whether you want to save it, else the